sameervk/NLP_using_LLMs/README.md

      * Took **49 hours for 1 epoch** for training and validation
      * test accuracy = 82.0% for 1 epoch
      * NOTE: parallel data loading was not working even with `strategy="ddp_notebook"` when executing from notebook.
-       \nSuggestion is to explore and develop testing code in jupyter notebook but train the model using script file.
+       Suggestion is to explore and develop testing code in jupyter notebook but train the model using script file.